Client Support Plan.

 - Phone creation and deletion

-MACD requests outside of extended business hours (M-F, 7 AM to 6 PM) will be addressed the following business day.
+MACD requests outside of extended business hours (M-F, 7 AM MT to 7 PM MT) will be addressed the following business day.
 Urgent requests outside of extended business hours are considered Expedited and will be addressed by CallTower CSS 24×7 Tech Support Team.
 CallTower CSS will utilize the same case status definitions as technical support cases.
 Cases are available to be viewed in the Customer Support Portal to see real-time updates and progress on requests.
 As many MACD requests may result in a licensing/usage change, CallTower will only work MACD requests with approval from identified MPOCs.

 CallTower’s technical personnel perform routine maintenance on CallTower backend systems to ensure the highest level of performance and reliability.
 The CallTower Client Support Plan defines two types of system maintenance: Monthly Scheduled Maintenance and Unscheduled Maintenance.
 Each maintenance type is defined as follows: